SickChill/SickChill.Wiki/Episode-Status.md

   - Generally used to mark an episode as downloaded and watched
   - it adds plus one toward the individual episode count
-  - it is included in total episode count and added to the progress bar
+  - it is included in the total episode count and added to the progress bar
   - this is a manual setting for keeping track of physical episodes (i.e. on a disc you own) when using SickChill as a collection manager

 - **Ignored**

   - episode is not wanted by the user
   - excludes the episode from stat counts
-  - has a zero count toward Individual Episode Count
+  - has a zero count toward the Individual Episode Count
-  - is not included in total episode count or progress bar
+  - is not included in the total episode count or progress bar

 - **Skipped**